kmgowda/SBK/README.md

 Currently SBK supports benchmarking of
 1. Apache Kafka
 2. Apache Pulsar
-3. Pravega distributed streaming storages.
+3. Pravega distributed streaming storage systems.

 In future, many more storage storage systems drivers will be plugged in.